wurstscript/WurstScript/manual.md

 With interfaces (and modules if implicit) you can now up- and downcast any Class that implements it.
 This is especially useful for saving all instances from classes that inherit 1 interface in only 1 List/Array

+# Generics

+Generics make it possible to abstract from specific types and only program with placeholders for types.
+This is especially useful for container types (e.g. Lists) where we do not want to code a ListOfA, ListOfB, ListOfC for every class A, B, C which we need a list for.

+With generics we can instead write only one implementation for lists and use it with all types.
+Generic type parameter and arguments are written in angled brackets (< and >) after the identifier.

+	// a generic interface for Sets with type parameter T interface Set<T>
+		// adds an element to the set
+		function add(T t)

+		// removes an element from the set function remove(T t)

+		// returns the number of elements in the set function size() returns int

+		// checks wether a certain element is in the set function contains(T t) returns boolean

+	class SetImpl<T> implements Set<T>
+		// [...] implementation of the interface

+If we have a class defined like this, we can then use it with a concrete type (e.g. Missile):

+	// create a set of missiles
+	Set<Missile> missiles = new SetImpl<Missile>();
+	// add a missile m
+	missiles.add(m);

+Generic parameters in Wurst can be bound to integers, class types and interface types but not to other native types or to tuple types.

 # Modules

-Modules are small packages which provide some functionality for classes.
-Classes can *use* modules to inherit the functionality of the module.
+A _module_ is a small packages which provides some functionality for classes.
+Classes can _use_ modules to inherit the functionality of the module.

 You can use the functions from the used module as if they were declared in the class.
-You can also *override* functions defined in a module to adjust its behavior.
+You can also _override_ functions defined in a module to adjust its behavior.

-If you know object oriented languages like Java or C#: Modules are like abstract classes and using a module is like inheriting from an abstract class but *without the sub-typing*. _(Wurstscript takes a different approach to enable polymorphism, but this is not implemented yet)_
+If you know object oriented languages like Java or C#: Modules are like abstract classes and using a module is like inheriting from an abstract class but *without the sub-typing*.
+(Wurstscript takes a different approach to enable polymorphism, but this is not implemented yet)

 ## Example 1